GTPB/PPB18/assets/11_DataColumns.md

 300.00
 ```

-and the file `neuron_data-2.txt` that contains the same data plus an extra column with the indication 1 for primary neurons and 2 for secondary neurons:
+and the file `neuron_data-2.txt` available [here](data_and_scripts/DataColumns/neuron_data-2.txt) that contains the same data plus an extra column with the indication 1 for primary neurons and 2 for secondary neurons:

 ```
 1         16.38